hganjoo/ecosmogeft/README-EFT.md

 ## Compile time directory-making:

-If compiled with -DNMKDIR, directories are not created by the code.
+If compiled with -DWITHOUTMKDIR, directories are not created by the code.
 You will have to create the output directory structure before running the simulation.